nus-cs2113-AY1920S2/tp/docs/UserGuide.md

  * *Tags time graph* - Total time spent on each tag: `graph tags`
  * *Activity targets graph* - Progress of each activity in relation to its targeted time: `graph targets`

-Tip: Use `find` and `filter` commands to reduce clutter as graphs are based on the last shown list of activities.
+Tip: Use `find` and `filter` commands to reduce clutter before graphing as the graphs are based on the last shown list of activities.

 ### Activity time graph: `graph`
 **Usage:** View a comparison of the absolute time spent on each activity in the last shown list.